 But after tweak here and a fiddle there, I finally found the right combo for this soup!

 And it’s SO easy to make too!
-You’ll start with bacon, then add chopped veggies, flour, beer, broth, and milk, and end with shredded sharp cheddar.
+You’ll start with bacon, then add chopped veggies, flour, beer, broth, and milk.
+You’ll simmer the soup for a few minutes and then add some shredded sharp cheddar, which will melt beautifully into the soup.

 Any recipe starting with bacon and ending with cheese should already stop you in your tracks.
 Am I right?!